- Pain in buttocks

 3. Pain is excruciating and constant

-- Trigger points in the gluteus medius are often misdiagnosed as sciatica
+- Trigger points in the gluteus medius are often diagnosed as sciatica

 Clinical diagnoses to which the gluteus minimus muscle symptoms may contribute: